libp2p/rust-libp2p/examples/distributed-key-value-store/README.md

 ### Key-Value Store

-1. Open two terminal windows.
+1. Open two terminal windows, type `cargo run` and press Enter.

 2. In terminal one, type `PUT my-key my-value` and press Enter.
 This command will store the value `my-value` with the key `my-key` in the distributed key-value store.

-1. In terminal two, type `GET my-key` and press Enter.
+3. In terminal two, type `GET my-key` and press Enter.
 This command will retrieve the value associated with the key `my-key` from the key-value store.

-1. To exit, press `Ctrl-c` in each terminal window to gracefully close the instances.
+4. To exit, press `Ctrl-c` in each terminal window to gracefully close the instances.

 ### Provider Records